rancher/api-spec/specification.md

 var data = {
   /* ...
 JSON response ... */
 };

-// Optional variables which you can also set: var docs = "http://url-to-your-docs/site"; // Adds a documentation link in the header var user = "jsmith";  // Displays the user who is logged in next to the Log Out link in the header var logout = false; // Disable the display of the Log Out link var curlUser = "something"; // Replaces the default "${API_ACCESS_KEY}:${API_SECRET_KEY}" auth user when displaying cURL commands; false to omit the -u option entirely.
 </script>
 ```

-The full source for the HTML UI is available in [rancher/api-ui](http://github.com/rancher/api-ui) if you''d like to compile and host it yourself.
+There are several other options you can set to configure the UI.
+The full source is available in [rancher/api-ui](http://github.com/rancher/api-ui), see it if you''d like to compile and host it yourself or to learn about the options.

 ----------------------------------------